shiva-chid/mod3Galoisimage/README.md

 # mod-3 Galois image of abelian surfaces
+This directory has code associated with the paper [Computing the mod-3 Galois image of a principally polarized abelian surface over the rationals](https://arxiv.org/abs/2502.02044)

-Given a genus 2 curve C, the function mod3Galoisimage(C) returns the image of the mod-3 Galois representation coming from the Galois action on the three-torsion points Jac(C)[3] of the Jacobian, as a subgroup H of GSp(4,F_3) upto conjugacy.
+The main function is called `mod3Galoisimage`.
+It takes a genus 2 curve over Q as input and returns the image of the mod-3 Galois representation, coming from the Galois action on the three-torsion points Jac(C)[3] of the Jacobian, as a subgroup H of GSp(4,Z/3) upto conjugacy.

-Example implementations are in the file example.m
+If calling this function for multiple curves, it is better to pre-compute data about the subgroup lattice of GSp(4,Z/3).
+This is done using the intrinsics `GSpConjugacyClasses`, `GSpConjugacyClassSigns` and `GSpLattice`.
+This data is passed as input to the main function through optional parameters.
+See the file `examples.m` for how to.

+## Labelling convention
-It also returns a label for the subgroup H which can be used to access information about H by calling X[label].
-X is an associative array listing all subgroups of GSp(4,Z/3) with surjective similitude character, upto conjugacy using unique labels.
+Up to conjugacy, the subgroups H of GSp(4,Z/3) with surjective similitude character, are identified using unique labels.
 The label of a subgroup is a string "N.i.a" where N is the level (which will be 3 for all proper subgroups of GSp(4,Z/3)), and i is the index in GSp(4,Z/3).
 The last entry a is a positive integer which distinguishes the conjugacy classes of subgroups of the same level and index.
 It is computed deterministically using the subgroup lattice structure, orbit signature for the natural action on F_3^4, conjugacy class signature and if necessary, by lexicographical ordering of canonicalized generators.
 This labelling is due to Drew Sutherland.
-The label of a subgroup H can be obtained by calling GSpLookupLabel(X,H);
+The command `X := GSpLattice(4,3,0)` creates an associative array X listing all such subgroups.
+The keys of X are the labels, and `X[label]` gives access to the stored information about the corresponding subgroup.
+The label of a subgroup H can be obtained by calling `GSpLookupLabel(X,H)`.

+## Realization problem
-The file example_RealizeImage.m contains a worked-out example illustrating how to do the converse starting from a given small subgroup H of GSp(4,Z/3).
-One constructs an appropriate Galois representation with image equal to H, and uses the intrinsics ```BurkhardtModel()``` and ```Genus2CurveFromBurkhardtTwistPoint()``` defined in BurkhardtModel.m to construct a genus 2 curve C whose mod-3 Galois image is H.
+The file `example_RealizeImage.m` contains a worked-out example illustrating how to produce a genus 2 curve C realizing a given small subgroup H of GSp(4,Z/3) as its mod-3 Galois image.
+The first step is to construct an appropriate Galois representation with image equal to H. Then we use the intrinsics `BurkhardtModel` and `Genus2CurveFromBurkhardtTwistPoint` to construct a genus 2 curve C with this mod-3 Galois representation.

-Main intrinsics:
+### List of all main intrinsics:
 Given a genus 2 hyperelliptic curve C/Q
 - `mod3Galoisimage(C)` returns the mod-3 Galois image as a matrix subgroup of GSp(4,Z/3) and its label.
 Optional parameters: